goob8079/Dogs-Spring-Boot/README.md

     a.
 Stateless sessions are sessions that do no store any information/data (cookies) in the server about a user's previous interactions.

 2. Now OAuth2.0 has been implemented into the program.
 Next, I want to figure out how to make a registration and login page instead of using Postman to register new users.

+3. When storing a secret key for JWT authentication, the best way to store it would be using a vault like AWS Secret Manager.
+However, at the moment I will store it within an .env file, since it is more secure than storing it within a class in the application.